“It was a hell hole… I don’t want to remember it.” —John Boswell

 The Bottom Line

-- a long, crowded Pacific crossing
+- A long, crowded Pacific crossing

-- constant preparation for mass casualties
+- Constant preparation for mass casualties

-- a violent, chaotic landing in the second wave
+- A violent, chaotic landing in the second wave

-- immediate exposure to enemy fire the moment he arrived
+- Immediate exposure to enemy fire the moment he arrived

 - 16‑inch battleship guns firing